Updated April 7, 2020

 What Is a REAL I.D.?

 You have been hearing a lot about the REAL ID Act and enhanced driver licenses on the news.
-This is something that has been in the works for a long time and is important because starting October 1, 2020, all passengers 18 and older must present one of the following to be able to board an airplane or access Federal facilities like military bases and Federal Courthouses:
+This is something that has been in the works for a long time and is important because starting October 1, 2020 (now this has been pushed back 1 year due to coronavirus), all passengers 18 and older must present one of the following to be able to board an airplane or access Federal facilities like military bases and Federal Courthouses:

 - a REAL I.D.
 Compliant Driver License